dinoboards/ez80-for-rc2014-backplanes/_posts/2024-07-21-2-compatibility-increased.md

 I would need the logic design to:

-1. Wait for eZ80-WR to go low
+1. Wait for eZ80-WR to go low.
 2. Make bus-WR go low.
-3. Start a logic counter from 0 (incrementing as the CPU clock ticks)
+3. Start a logic counter from 0 (incrementing as the CPU clock ticks).
-4. When the counter reach the desired point, make bus-WR go high
+4. When the counter reach the desired point, make bus-WR go high.
-5. when eZ80-WR goes high, restart and wait for the next low transition
+5. when eZ80-WR goes high, restart and wait for the next low transition.

 This requires a least a counter and a flip-flop.
 Given its getting a little crowded on the interface module PCB, I decided on using a single IC to achieve this function.
-I am using the Atmel ATF16B8 PLD (programmable logic device) to implement a counter and flip-flops to model the timing diagram above.
+I am using the Atmel ATF16V8C PLD (programmable logic device) to implement a counter and flip-flop to model the timing diagram above.

-As per the previous post, the new design has been assembled, PLD coded and programmed and the platform tested.
+The new design has been assembled, PLD coded and programmed and the platform tested.
 And now finally, the 512K ROM/RAM Memory Module is working well within specification.

 This enhancement should also help make other modules that might have similar timing issues work.